 Istanbul’s Hagia Sophia museum to be converted into mosque

-Turkish court rules 1934 decision to turn sixth-century building into museum was illegal
+Turkish court rules 1934 decision to turn World Heritage Site into museum was illegal

 People gather outside Hagia Sophia in Istanbul to celebrate after a top Turkish court revoked its status as a museum, clearing the way for it to be turned back into a mosque.
 Photograph: Ozan Kose/AFP via Getty Images